jooaf/thoth/README.md

 This will show how to use the scratchpad via the CLI or the TUI.

 ### TUI
-To start the TUI, simple type `thoth`.
+To start the TUI, simply type `thoth`.
 Since it is a persistent buffer, thoth will save when you hit quit using `q`.

 #### Commands for main mode
 ```